ShaneByrne0963/dish-of-the-day/README.md

 ### The Thank You Page

-- This is the page the user is taken to
+- This is the page the user is taken to after submitting the form.
+It contains

 ## Testing